Mamluk–Portuguese conflicts: Venetian diplomacy

 The Mamluks again attempted to secure the help of the Venetians against the Portuguese, and they did intervene by pleading their case with the Pope.

 The Venetians, who had been at peace with the Ottomans since the signature of the 1503 Peace Treaty by Andrea Gritti after the Ottoman–Venetian War, continued to secure peace with the Ottomans, and renewed their peace treaty in 1511, leading them to encourage the Ottomans to participate on the Mamluk side in the conflict against the Portuguese.

 The rapprochement was such that Venice authorized Ottoman provisioning in its Mediterranean ports such as Cyprus.
 Venice also requested Ottoman support in the War of the League of Cambrai, but in vain.

 A Mamluk-Venetian commercial treaty was signed by the ambassador to Cairo Domenico Trevisan in 1513.
 After that point however, and the reverses of the Mamluks and the Persians against the Ottomans, Venice increasingly favoured a rapprochement with the Ottoman Empire.

-Attempts by Albuquerque to create a Portuguese-Persian alliance
+Persian–Portuguese "alliance"

 On the other hand, the Portuguese, who feared a new expedition from the Mamluks, organized a rapprochement with Persia, and endeavoured to establish an alliance, that could give bases for the Portuguese on the northern shores of the Indian Ocean and create an eastern threat for the Ottomans and the Mamluks.
 Albuquerque received an ambassador of Shah Ismail at Goa, and returned a letter as well as an ambassador in the person of Rui Gomes.
 In the letter to Shah Ismail, Albuquerque proposed a joint attack against the Mamluks and the Ottomans: